 Language Level is

-Another way of setting the short open tags for the project is by editting the project file itself (
+The short open tag configuration can be forced by editting the PHP project file itself (

 <PropertyGroup> <LanguageFeatures>ShortOpenTags</LanguageFeatures> </PropertyGroup>